Anorexia Nervosa

 bbp.lab@camh.ca

-We are recruiting females between the ages of 12-22 who have/had AN, and healthy participants.
-Participation in this study involves 3 study visits with a follow up questionnaire to be completed after 6 months (no more than 5 hours in total).
+We are recruiting females between the ages of 11-19 who have weight-restored AN, and healthy participants.
+Participation in this study involves 2-5 study visits over 10 days.

 The informed consent discussion and visit 1 will be done online via secure videoconferencing.
-Visits 2 and 3 will require an in-person visit at the Centre for Addiction and Mental Health (CAMH) depending on COVID-19 protocols.
+All visits following visit 1 will require an in-person visit at the Centre for Addiction and Mental Health (CAMH).

 Participation in the study involves: